rehearsal-js/rehearsal-js/README.md

-### **!NOTE:** _REHEARSAL IS A BETA RELEASE TOOL AND AN ACTIVE WORK IN PROGRESS.
+### **NOTE:** _REHEARSAL IS A BETA RELEASE TOOL AND AN ACTIVE WORK IN PROGRESS.
 THE TOOL IS CURRENTLY BEING AUDITED FOR EARLY ACCESS AND BREAKING OFTEN.
 GENERAL USE IS NOT YET RECOMMENDED._

 <br/>